 Coffee has numerous other health benefits

-As well as keeping one more alert, especially if drunk at tea break mid-morning (Why first thing is not the best time to drink coffee) it can act as an antihistamine, painkiller and appetite suppressant so potentially aid weight loss.
+As well as keeping one more alert, especially if drunk at tea break mid-morning, it can act as an antihistamine, painkiller and appetite suppressant so potentially aid weight loss.
 Athletes who have drunk at least 4 cups of coffee before a workout (the max RDA) have been found to burn more calories.

 Chilli made with a cup of coffee for lunch?
 Top up your coffee with nutritional extras…